gkovacic/track-windows-feedback/README.md

 Here's an overview of the current Windows Toggl Track App features and their statuses.
 (_We will update this table as we improve the app during the BETA._)

-✅ Implemented
+* ✅ Implemented
-❌ Not implemented
+* ❌ Not implemented (but will come soon)
-⌛ Partially implemented
+* ⌛ Partially implemented (and will be fully implemented soon)

 | Category | Feature | Status | Comment/Improvement |
 | - | - | :-: | - |